Flipboard/FLAnimatedImage/README.md

 - Integration into network libraries and image caches
 - Investigate whether `FLAnimatedImage` should become a `UIImage` subclass
 - Smarter buffering
-- Bring demo app to iOS 6 and iPhone
+- Bring demo app to iPhone

 This has successfully shipped to many people as is, but please do come with your questions, issues and pull requests!